 The work itself is both superficial and deep in a physical sense of the words.
-The superficial parts of our bodies are very important, being rich with nerve endings, and as the part of us that is in constant connection with everything outside of us.
+The superficial parts of our bodies are very important, being rich with nerve endings, and as the part of us that is in constant connection with the environments that we are living in.

-I don’t believe in doing painful work (I mention it because I’ve heard of people having that experience).
-It’s a terrible idea.
+I don’t do rough or aggressive work.
+Sometimes that style of touch is considered to be deeper, but it merely elicits stronger sensations.
 The body is receptive to what feels good and is resistant to what feels bad.
 It’s that simple.
+Work that is kind to the body and feels safe will be allowed in by the nervous system.
 We won’t get anywhere by trying to work against the body.